Lara Gut-Behrami

-Lara Gut-Behrami (/it/; born 27 April 1991) is a Swiss World Cup alpine ski racer who competes in all disciplines and specializes in the speed events of downhill and Super-G. She won the gold medal in the super-G event at the 2022 Winter Olympics in Beijing.
+Lara Gut-Behrami (/it/; born 27 April 1991) is a retired Swiss World Cup alpine ski racer who competed in all disciplines and specialized in the speed events of downhill and Super-G. She won the gold medal in the super-G event at the 2022 Winter Olympics in Beijing.
 With 48 World Cup victories to her name across 3 disciplines, she is one of the all-time greats in Alpine skiing history.
 She is the first woman with at least ten World Cup victories in three different disciplines.
 With six Super-G globes, which is an overall record, 24 World Cup victories and both an olympic and world championships gold medal, she can be considered the most successful alpine skier in Super-G of all time.